-Consent may never be given by the following individuals: minors, even if the other participant did not know the minor's age; persons with mental disabilities, if their disability was reasonably knowable to a person who is not mentally disabled; or persons who are Incapacitated.
-The use of alcohol or drugs does not diminish one's responsibility to obtain Consent and does not excuse conduct that constitutes Sexual Harassment.
+Consent may never be given by the following individuals: minors, even if the other participant did not know the minor's age; persons with mental disabilities, if their disability was reasonably knowable to a person who is not mentally disabled; or persons who are

-1 This standard is not met through imputation of knowledge based solely on vicarious liability or constructive notice.
+This standard is not met through imputation of knowledge based solely on vicarious liability or constructive notice.
 This standard also is not met when the only individual with Actual Knowledge is the Respondent.
 The mere ability or obligation to report Sexual Harassment or to inform a student about how to report Sexual Harassment, or having been trained to do so, does not qualify an individual as one to whom notice of Sexual Harassment or allegations of Sexual Harassment constitutes Actual Knowledge.